 Medical Skills is a course designed to teach each medical student the basic clinical skills needed for medical practice.
-These skills include: communication, physician-patient rapport, history taking, physical examination, interpretation of diagnostic studies, note writing, oral presentations, use of patient care teams, application of medical and scientific knowledge in patient management, cost effective comparisons in treatment approaches, mastery of selected procedures and professionalism.
+These skills include: communication, physicianpatient rapport, history taking, physical examination, interpretation of diagnostic studies, note writing, oral presentations, use of patient care teams, application of medical and scientific knowledge in patient management, cost effective comparisons in treatment approaches, mastery of selected procedures and professionalism.
 In addition, we expect them to understand the use of counseling and feedback both in their own growth as future physicians as well as how to use this with their future patients.

 Learning will be accomplished using a combination of: 1) preparatory self-directed learning materials, 2) hands-on demonstrations, 3) paired or standardized patient practice sessions, 4) simulated clinical procedures, 5) team-based problem solving exercises, 6) small group training using partial task simulators, 7) interactions with real patients with real medical problems or physical findings when appropriate and available 8) experiential education on relevant topics in nutrition, and 9) journal clubs.
-Formative feedback/assessment will include: 1) self-reflection, 2) self-assessment (video tapes), 3) faculty observation with checklist assessment, 4) peer feedback, and 5) standardized patient assessment.
+Formative feedback/assessment will include: 1) self-reflection, 2) self-assessment (video tapes), 3) faculty observation with checklist assessment.